Newcleus: Success

-Newcleus recorded "Jam-On Revenge," a block-party favorite featuring vocals that were sped up.
+Newcleus recorded "Jam-On Revenge", a block-party favorite featuring vocals that were sped up.
 The track impressed record producer Joe Webb, and it became the group's first single in 1983 on Mayhew Records.
-Retitled as "Jam On Revenge (The Wikki-Wikki Song)", the track reached the Top 40 on the US R&B chart.
+Retitled as "Jam On Revenge (The Wikki-Wikki Song)", the track reached the top 40 on the U.S. R&B chart.
 The group eventually signed with Sunnyview Records, which was later acquired by Rhino Records in the 1990s.